sugaryrear/webstore/StoreV2/website_files/readme.md

-A store written in a custom PHP framework, that utilizes a cart system and the PayPal IPN for automated claiming.
+A store written in PHP that utilizes a cart system and the PayPal IPN in order to claim purchasable items ingame.

+The player pays through paypal and once the payment is confirmed the database is updated accordingly.

+The player then logs in ingame and claims the item if the payment has been confirmed.

 It has a full dashboard where you can view statistics, payment history, manage your products, and more.

 Features: